JamiePMortimer/Quiz-Site/README.md

 App.JS
-lines 1-5 consts to create event listeners lines 7-13 Questions object : To contain the questions and range of answers lines 16-20 Updating textConvent with relevant question and answers line 23-26 for loop to create event listeners on buttons
+lines 1-6 : Consts to create event listeners lines 8-14 : Questions object : To contain the questions and range of answers lines 17-21 : Updating textConvent with relevant question and answers line 24-29 : For loop to create event listeners on buttons and reveal submit button line 31-33 : Shell function to check for correct answer line 35 : Event listener for submit button

 Roadmap